ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 ## How much does a peace lily cost?

-Peace lily is not a very expensive plant and it's price usually isn't high.
+Peace lily is not a very expensive plant and its price usually isn't high.
 It mostly depends on where it's bought and how developed the plant is.
 The ones you can find in gardening and flower shops are typically more expensive than the one from a supermarket, however they have better quality.

 {% fig %}